juniorgasparotto/SysCommand/documentation/en.md

 ## <a name="methods-customizing-names" />Customizing actions names and arguments

-The following rule describes how the default behavior for the naming methods turn a `action` and a a parameter `argument` :
+The following rule describes how the standard process of transformation of a name of a method in action and also the names of its parameters in arguments.

 First converts the member name (methods or parameters) in small, then add a dash "-" before each letter upper case that are in the middle or at the end of the name.
 In the case of parameters with only one letter, the default is to leave the tiny font and input will be accepted only in short form.